Food poisoning prevention

 - Hotdogs and luncheon meats should be heated to steaming.

-- If you care for young children, wash your hands often and dispose of diapers carefully so bacteria do not spread to food surfaces where food is prepared.
+- If you take care of young children, wash your hands often and dispose of diapers carefully so bacteria do not spread to food surfaces where food is prepared.

 - Use only clean dishes and utensils.